Das neugeborne Kindelein, BWV 122: Music

+Structure and scoring

+Bach structured the cantata in six movements, beginning with a chorale fantasia, followed by a series of alternating arias and recitatives, and concluded by a chorale.
+He scored it for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), and a Baroque instrumental ensemble of three recorders (Rc), two oboes, taille (Ta), two violin parts (Vl), a viola part (Va), and basso continuo (Bc) with organ.

+In the following table of the movements, the scoring, keys and time signatures are taken from Alfred Dürr's standard work Die Kantaten von Johann Sebastian Bach, using the symbol for common time (4/4).
+The continuo, playing throughout, is not shown.

+Movements

-The opening chorus is a chorale fantasia with a long opening and closing ritornello bookending a chorale theme with four entries and lengthy interspersed episodes.
+The opening chorus is a chorale fantasia with a long opening and closing ritornello framing a chorale theme with four entries and lengthy interspersed episodes.
 The three lower voices imitate the soprano thrice in the chorale phrases and then move into a fast ascending figure.

-The second movement is a lengthy and chromatic bass aria discussing sündigt (sinning).
+The second movement is a long and chromatic bass aria discussing sündigt (sinning).
 This is the longest movement of the cantata.
-The continuo accompanying the vocal line is "tortuous and chromatically convoluted".
+The continuo accompanying the vocal line was described as "tortuous and chromatically convoluted".

 The soprano recitative is accompanied by a simple recorder trio, a combination designed to represent the "aura of the angels".
 As this is the only movement to include the recorders, the parts were likely performed by the oboe and taille players.

 The fourth movement is a trio of the soprano, alto and tenor voices; the alto sings the chorale line with the strings while the soprano and tenor perform a duet aria.
 The movement is in D minor and 6/8 time.

 The bass recitative begins in major before modulating to the G minor of the final movement.
 It is accompanied by high chordal strings and a continuo line.

 The closing chorale is fast and short.
 It is in block form.

 The "rather muted" music of the first chorus and the bass aria (the opening line of which translates as "O mortals, ye who sin daily") have been described by one writer as giving listeners a "moral hangover" after the possible overindulgence of the Christmas holidays.

+Publication

+The cantata was published in 1878 with other church cantatas as part of the first complete edition of Bach's works (Joh.
+Seb.
+Bach's Werke).
+The editor was Alfred Dörffel.